tambeani/INFO7250---Engineering-of-Big-Data-Systems/Lab/Lab 2.md

 a.
 Change the ratings.dat file into ratings.csv<br/>
 b.
 Add headers for all columns<br/>
 c.
 Change the datatype of rating to number<br/>
+d.
+Add a new database as "movie_lens"<br/>
+e.
+Add a new collection as "ratings"<br/>

 ## 3. Define a pipeline for performing below aggregations: